sylph01/project-asmr-slides/slides.md

   - You can use this through the `RNG` gem

 <!--
-  Maybe not here, but using fixed nonces/IVs are a bad idea.
+  When doing cryptography, using fixed nonces/IVs are a bad idea.
 It reduces security significantly.
 For example, the PS3's code signing key leaked because of a re-used ECDSA nonce.
 -->

 ----